 Um, what about Chanukah gelt…?

-Apparently in the good old days when our grandparents lived in grinding poverty they would get a coin as a present on Chanukah.
-These days, we get actual presents, and the coins have been turned into chocolates to preserve the tradition.
-Enjoy them in the comfort of your warm, secure, modern home.
+Apparently back in the good old days our grandparents would get an actual coin as a present on Chanukah.
+These days, we get presents, and the coins have been turned into chocolates to preserve the tradition.
+Gifts AND chocolate – win win!

 Making it special